Camtrup/StonkApp/readme.md

 Our initial thought was to pull the stock prices using an API, but we decided against it as we needed a service that was free-of-charge.
 Therefore we get the stocks current price by web-scraping from marketwatch.com.
 We use .json files for saving information such as username, password and your balance.
 The reasoning behind this is that more advanced systems is not needed for a game like Stonk.

 ## how to use stonk app:
-YOu can choose between registering a new accout or use on of ours.
+You can choose between registering a new accout or use on of ours.
 If you want to see how an account with bought stocks looks like.
 You can log inn with:
 - username: casper
 - password: 12345